Katskhi Pillar- Samtsvera Waterfall, 1-Day Trip

-To get to Bagrati Cathedral you need to visit Kutaisi.
-There goes different types of transports: bus, microbus, train and there is also a flight from Tbilisi, Mestia and Ambrolauri.
-The transport goes from Didube and Tbilisi central transport station.
+To get to Bagrati temple you need to get to Kutaisi.
+There are different types of transport in the direction of Kutaisi: bus, micro bus, train and also flights from Tbilisi, Mestia and Ambrolauri to Kutaisi.
+Transport passes through Didube and Tbilisi central bus stations.

 Help other travelers use your experience.

 Review this destination, share your thoughts, impressions, pros and cons.